-Age qualification: All borrowers listed on title must be 62 years old.
+Age qualification: All borrowers listed on title must be 62 years old (although some private-label reverse mortgages go down to age 55).
 If one spouse is under 62, it might be possible to get a reverse mortgage.
 However, the loan officer will need to collect additional information upfront to determine eligibility.

 Primary lien: A reverse mortgage must be the primary lien on the home.
 Any existing mortgage must be paid off using the proceeds from the reverse mortgage.